ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/resiliency-design.md

 ## Portworx Enterprise DR Asynchronous Disaster Recovery
 {: #Porworx-Enterprise-DR-Asynchronous-Disaster-Recovery}

-Your OpenShift clusters are deployed in different regions, such as us-south and us-east.
+The OpenShift clusters are deployed in different regions, such as us-south and us-east.
 Each cluster has its own Portworx installation and uses a separate Portworx key-value store that is not shared.
 To replicate data between clusters, you must set up scheduled replication between these clusters.
 Because of the higher latency and scheduled replication times, the RPO for this scenario might be up to 15 minutes.

 1. Choose at least two OpenShift clusters that are located in different regions.
 If you have one cluster only, you can still configure this cluster for asynchronous disaster recovery, but Portworx can't do a proper failover until a second cluster is configured.